mattmakai/mattmakai.com/source/content/posts/140813-us-digital-service.rst

 awesome developers from the best tech companies with people in DC like TrackMaven, SocialRadar, BoundlessGeo, MapBox and SmartThings to sit down for in-person visits.
 Conduct hour-long free code review sessions for constructive code and documentation feedback.

 18F does something like this with their API feedback sessions.
 Apply that concept to code reviews.

-It's like jury duty for software developers.

-I may need to work on the above analogy.
+Give quality t-shirts, stickers and simple perks to outside developers who participate.
+Have the best reviewers who come in recommend other great developers they think would also be helpful to keep the code reviewer pipeline stocked.

 Hire short-term consultants only